lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 **SP** \- With this experiment, we have seen the impacts of increasing coordination and efficiency in stepping patients between settings, but without increasing quality of care.
 Next, let’s conduct a combined experiment, where we implement both measurement-based care and streamline stepping between GMH and PC/PCMHI.
 I can begin to collect standardized measures from more patients to guide my care decisions in our team, and between my team and other teams in our clinic.

-### 12. Save and Reset when ready
+### 12. Save and Reset when ready.

 - *Don't forget to log off the sim UI.*

 ## That's it for *Modeling to Learn* how to compare alternatives.
-Next is our Done/Do review
+Next is our Done/Do review.

 ## Done and Do (15 minutes)